srowe0091/FinanceApp/README.md

 - [x] Update summary section to show how much transaction are on per card
 - [x] Replace todays date with group spent
 - [ ] Replace react-animated-numbers with CSS (https://css-tricks.com/animating-number-counters/) // not ready to be used
+- [ ] Make app so others are able to use it

 #### Refactor